Is it legal to monitor employees without their knowledge?

 How Does Ethical Employee Monitoring Apply

-As per ethical employee monitoring, Joseph Lazzarotti, principal with Jackson Lewis law firm reasons that: Ultimately, there should strike a balance by thinking through legitimate business interests and weighing them against the anticipation of privacy of employees while also taking into consideration regulatory limitations which may vary state to state, country to country.
+As per ethical employee monitoring, Joseph Lazzarotti, a principal with Jackson Lewis law firm reasons that: Ultimately, there should strike a balance by thinking through legitimate business interests and weighing them against the anticipation of privacy of employees while also taking into consideration regulatory limitations which may vary state to state, country to country.

 What is the Most Effective Approach to Monitoring Workers